manikantamalnad/ManikantaMalnad/README.md

 ## Hi there 👋

+I am Manikanta Malnad

+I am seeking for a job as a Devops Roles
 <!--
 **manikantamalnad/ManikantaMalnad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.